-Keto Curry Chicken with Salad Recipe
+Keto Chicken Curry Recipe

-How to make keto chicken salad
+How to make keto chicken curry and salad

-Many chicken salad recipes are already keto friendly, since they’re typically a blend of chopped chicken, mayonnaise, and small amounts of veggies (like celery or onions) – none of which pack in excessive carbs.
+Many chicken salad recipes are already keto-friendly since they’re typically a blend of chopped chicken, mayonnaise, and small amounts of veggies (like celery or onions) – none of which pack in excessive carbs.
 However, a lot of curry chicken salad recipes contain raisins or other fruit like grapes, which is a no-go for the keto diet.

 For this curried version, we’re leaving out the fruit but still packing in a lot of flavor.
 To make this, here’s what you’ll need: